minaminao/ctf-blockchain/README.md

-# CTF Blockchain Challenges 🐈
+# CTF Blockchain Challenges

-This repository is a compilation of blockchain challenges in Capture The Flag (CTF), categorized by genre.
+This repository is a compilation of 100+ blockchain challenges in Capture The Flag (CTF), categorized by genre.

 Some challenges come with solvers and writeups (for example: [Ethernaut](src/Ethernaut/README.md)).

-Challenges are not ordered by difficulty or by recommendation.
+These challenges are not ordered by difficulty or by recommendation.

-If there are any incorrect statements, I would appreciate it if you could let me know via issue or PR.
+If there are any incorrect descriptions, I would appreciate it if you could let me know via issue or PR.

 | English | [日本語](README_JA.md) |
 | ------- | ---------------------- |